rdegges/rdegges-blog/articles/2012/a-developers-conundrum.md

 as a result, I'm able to develop my sites quite a bit quicker (instant feedback), as opposed to a more delayed (slow feedback) process.

-Everytime I talk to my developer friends, however, I'm constantly reminded of the rule: minimize dev / prod parity!
+Every time I talk to my developer friends, however, I'm constantly reminded of the rule: minimize dev / prod parity!

 **This is my conundrum.**